redwoodjs/redwood/docs/docs/router.md

 ## Redirect

-If you want to declaratively redirect to a different page, use the `<Redirect>` component.
+If you want to declaratively redirect to a different page, use the `Redirect` component.

-In the example below, SomePage will redirect to the home page.
+For example, in the codeblock below, `SomePage` redirects to the home page:

 ```jsx title="SomePage.js"
 import { Redirect, routes } from '@redwoodjs/router'